-- submit on annual basis their Report on Progress versus commitments taken towards the RESPONSIBLE MICA INITIATIVE and Members Principles, as defined in article 4.5.; - maintain confidentiality of any RMI work product, policies, traceability and audit programs or any other RMI materials made available exclusively to RMI members.
-Member companies agree not to make such materials available to subsidiaries and affiliates, except if explicitly listed under RMI Membership Form, nor to parent companies if not a member of RMI.
+- submit on annual basis their Report on Progress versus commitments taken towards the RESPONSIBLE MICA INITIATIVE and Members Principles, as defined in article 4.5.; - submit on annual basis under RMI Traceability Platform, excluding with competition, information related to their upstream mica supply chains, as per described under the Commitment Letter.
+All upstream supply chain actors and links will be shared automatically by the Platform and be visible, within one specific supply chain (not all members), except to competition; - > maintain confidentiality of any RMI work product, policies, traceability and audit programs or any other RMI materials made available exclusively to RMI members.

+Member organizations agree not to make such materials available to subsidiaries and affiliates, except if explicitly listed under RMI Membership Form, nor to parent companies if not a member of RMI.